Fort Garry, Winnipeg

 Fort Garry is a community area and neighbourhood of Winnipeg, Manitoba, Canada, located in the southwestern part of the city, south of the district of Fort Rouge and east of the Tuxedo area.
 It comprises parts of the city wards of River Heights - Fort Garry, Fort Rouge - East Fort Garry, Waverley West, and St. Norbert - Seine River.

 Once the Rural Municipality of Fort Garry, it was named for the historical fortification in downtown Winnipeg known as Upper Fort Garry, although the nearest (northernmost) point of the district (at Jubilee Avenue and Lilac Street) is 3.75 km from the site of the fort.

 History

 Fort Garry was part of the Rural Municipality of St. Vital until 1912, when the Rural Municipality of Fort Garry was incorporated.
 It was originally a post of the Hudson's Bay Company and named after one of its officers, Nicholas Garry.
 The post office was opened in 1870 and, in 1876, the name was changed to Winnipeg.

 In the early 1910s, 137 acres of land had been purchased to be set aside for the University of Manitoba campus.

 At their December 1952 meeting, city councillors voted to add an additional ward besides the two that existed at the time.

+Map showing the former boundaries of the R.M. of Fort Garry.

 In 1972, the RM of Fort Garry joined with the City of Winnipeg and eleven other suburban municipalities to become a unicity.